-At no time is a student to be picked up in the upper parking lot of the school or church without prior expressed written consent of the Administration.
-All students, except for walkers, day care bus/van riders, and Pre-K, will be dismissed to the lower parking lot.
+At no time is a student to be picked up in the upper parking lot of the school or church without prior expressed written consent of Administration.
+All students, with the exception of walkers, day care bus/van riders, and Pre-K, will be dismissed to the lower parking lot.